slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The only thing more dangerous than ignorance is arrogance."
 -- Albert Einstein*

+> *"Wise men talk because they have something to say; fools, because they have to say something."
+-- Plato*

 ### How to judge a man?

 <!--